What can I expect?

 With over 80 students in the academy, our four teams play in over 70 fixtures and tournaments per season.
 All students will have the opportunity to compete for places in any of the teams, which play weekly, although players in the first team squad will normally be of county standard or higher.
 Players will engage in rugby related activities, which will include theory sessions, coaching, video analysis, fitness sessions, skills work and weight training.
 The academy has toured to South Africa, Dubai and Canada, as well as competing at The Sanix Junior Rugby Tournament in Japan in 2010, 2012, 2015 and 2016.

 The College competes in the Achieving Academic and Sporting Excellence (AASE) league along with the other premiership academies (Wasps, Leicester, Sale, London Irish and Gloucester), the Association of Colleges Sport Leagues and Cups, as well as friendly matches against local schools and colleges.
 In recent seasons the College has won the Daily Mail Cup, British Colleges U19 Knock-Out Cup, National 10s and 7s, South West Colleges League and Samurai 7s.
-The most recent success was winning the AASE League Plate at Allianz Park in 2014 and were AoC Premier Cup Finalists in 2016.
+The most recent success was winning the AASE League Plate at Allianz Park in 2014 and being finalists at the AoC Premier Cup in 2016.

 The Cornwall RFU has been very successful in developing players in the under 16 age groups.
 These players at post-16 have been faced with difficult choices.
 Often they have left the county to relocate and continue with both their rugby and their education.
-This joint initiative between Truro and Penwith College and Exeter Chiefs’ Rugby Academy provides players with the real opportunity of a first class education coupled with first class rugby coaching, whilst staying in Cornwall.
-As well as these links with Exeter Chiefs many players will also play for Cornish Pirates, Plymouth, Redruth and the Cornish All Blacks in the National Leagues.
+This joint initiative between Truro and Penwith College and Exeter Chiefs’ Rugby Academy provides players with the real opportunity of a first-class education, coupled with first-class rugby coaching, while staying in Cornwall.
+As well as these links with Exeter Chiefs, many players will also play for Cornish Pirates, Plymouth, Redruth and the Cornish All Blacks in the National Leagues.

 The Truro and Penwith College Rugby Academy continues to produce outstanding players who have proven themselves nationally and internationally against the best.
 The College runs very successful teams and many local clubs have ex College players in their ranks.